Twix53791/openwith/README.md

 # openwith
-Superfast, hackable and reliable alternative to xdg-open.
-Assign your favorites applications to file types.
+Superfast, hackable and reliable alternative to xdg-open, both user-friendly and easily customizable.

 It follows the Unix philosphy: "doing one thing and doing it well".
-It associates file extensions or mime types with a list of applications (commands, bin files), the first one of the list being the default one.
-The list of associations is set in one file, easy to understand, read and edit.
+Openwith uses a configuration file to determine which application should be used to open a file.
+Each rule in the config file associates a file extension or a mime type with a list of applications (commands, bin files), the first one of the list being the default one.
+The config file syntax is really simple, focusing on readability and efficiency.

 ## Use
 `$(openwith <file>) <file>` : the file will be opened with the default application.